Costermonger’s Barrow II

 Minimalist artists such as Carl Andre used functional manufactured objects to create their minimal sculptures.
 Their aim was to get the viewer focus on the form of the sculptures rather than the artist’s skill or technique.

-Tate / National Galleries of Scotland
+ARTIST ROOMS Tate and National Galleries of Scotland

 © Jannis Kounellis